-A few days ago, prominent SL blogger Inara Pey had shared a blog post in order to promote the “One Billion Rising in SL” campaign, which aims to support the RL “One Billion Rising” campaign (Twitter hashtag: #OneBillionRising), an initiative to educate people on the huge problem of gender-based violence and help put an end to rape and sexual assault.
-She was not the only one – I had reblogged this initiative too, and so did other excellent SL bloggers, such as Honour McMillan.
+A few days ago, I blogged about the “One Billion Rising in SL” campaign, and so did other excellent SL bloggers, such as Honour McMillan.
 It’s a commendable initiative, because patriarchal societies everywhere are given, more or less, to the rape culture: the disgraceful “culture” that trains men to believe women are, by definition and because of their genetic makeup, inferior to them, that they should submit to their whims and wishes, that it’s OK to rape a woman and that it’s OK to beat her up or otherwise exercise violence against her.
 By using the term women, I also mean trans women – no discriminations against them are acceptable (please read this insightful article by Deborah Orr).

 You see, for millennia, women have been placed in an inferior position to that of men: we have been confined to the kitchen, with most (if not all) of our rights stripped away, we have been spoils of war; bounty – we have been sold as slaves (including sex slaves); there are worldwide human trafficking networks all over the planet operating under the nose of the (male-dominated) authorities, luring and/or kidnapping women (often underage) and pushing them to sexual exploitation – or worse.
 And the authorities usually don’t do much, not least due to the fact that, among the clients of these disgusting networkone can find people of authority and power – more often than not, these are men who have been trained by their close societal and social circle (and that also includes their mothers that spoilt them rotten and taught them that everyone should wait on them hand and foot) that they are somehow genetically superior only because they were born with a penis and significant content of male hormones in their system.